jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/calibration.rst

 ************************************

-* ROS Python script with a text based interface, it depends on CRTK/dVRK Python to communicate with the dVRK console.
-The dVRK console must be running at the same time, with the options ``-C -i ...``
+* ROS Python script with a text based interface, it depends on CRTK/dVRK Python to communicate with the dVRK system.
+The dVRK system must be running at the same time, with the options ``-C -i ...``
 * ROS package ``dvrk_python``
 * Compatible with **dVRK Classic active arm controllers only** (not SUJ or anything dVRK-Si)